wafeelka/Program-for-testing-students/README.md

 # Program-for-testing-students
 Create on .Net Core Technology.WPF-App
 This program helps students train his skills in diffrent stuffs like Programming; English Language and more.
 Attention!!!
 This program not finish for now.
-I and my friend working for her.